packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 You will need the following for this guide:

 - A server running [Ubuntu Server 16.04](https://www.ubuntu.com/server).
-- Root access to the aforementioned server.
+- Root access to the server.
 - A domain or sub-domain to use for the instance.

 ## DNS